MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 2. For LogDNA, it has a 30 days log retention limit which clearly doesn't suit our needs.
 Plus, LogDNA is much expensive than the other 2.

 3. For Grafana Loki, it features a "label"-indexed log compression system.
 This would shine if the log that it process has a certain amount of static labels.
 For our system, this is not the case.
 Plus that, none of us are familiar with Loki.
 And finally Grafana's cloud system also has a 30 days' limit on log retention.
 This limitation implies that if we want to use Loki then we have to set up our own Loki service which adds some more additional maintenance complexity.

+## The decision to make our Kibana ingress private
+We choose Kibana as our tool to visualize and search through the reports.
+And we decide to make the Kibana ingress private.
+The reason is that the reports that users send us contains stack traces that might contains sensitive information that could expose vulnerability to malicious users.
+So we decided not to make those reports public.
+But we would create some grafana charts that highlights the stats we collected from those reports.